 The Company has implemented procedures that comply with British Columbia and Alberta Health Guidelines in Canada.
 The Company does not currently have any personnel in New Zealand and Australia.
 TAG has transitioned its office staff in Vancouver and Calgary back to the office on a rotating basis.
+Travel restriction and increased precautions have slowed progress and timing of most activities but TAG is continuing to move forward with its plans to pivot to new opportunities in the Middle East and North Africa.

-The Company has not experienced any COVID-19 cases in any location and the Company has sufficient liquidity to operate beyond the next twelve months.
+The Company has sufficient liquidity to operate beyond the next twelve months.
 The Company continues to receive royalty and event specific payments from the NZ Transaction.